Pet Counseling Services

 I have been a pet owner most of my life and as a trained therapist, I can help you work through the grief so you can celebrate your pet’s life in a way that will honor the relationship you had together.

 I have been involved in local dog clubs for over 25 years and competed in agility, obedience, conformation, herding and hunt tests with my dogs.
 I trained two dogs as TOUCH therapy dogs, one of which was certified in animal-assisted crisis response.
 I experienced the power of the human-animal bond and grief after losing a pet and ending a performance “career” after my dog’s injury.
 Enduring the prolonged rehabilitation process was a challenging and emotional experience leading to some closed doors while opening

-I have volunteered with my dogs and seen radical changes pets make in people’s recovery and lives.
-Sharing my therapy dogs with others has been an important part of my career as a social worker.
+I have volunteered with my therapy dogs and have seen the radical changes pets make in people’s recovery and lives.
+Sharing my therapy dogs with others has been an important part of my career as a therapist and licensed clinical social worker.

 Besides working individually to help people overcome animal-related issues, I also do presentations for the animal community to help veterinary professionals, animal shelter and rescue staff deal with symptoms of compassion fatigue and stress-reduction.
 I also help teach ways to reduce work-related stress while helping develop coping skills.

 If you are an animal care worker and don’t necessarily need individual therapy, please call me at 314-899-7140 to discuss having a consultation to help deal with your work-related issues.